 • Bioinformatics analysis & integration of multi-dimensional single cell data

 This collaboration will maximize the chances of delivering safer and more effective next-generation HSC-based gene therapy products.
-It aims to extend the reach of gene therapy to new disease contexts and make the outcome after gene therapy more predictable.
+It will extend the reach of gene therapy to new disease contexts and make the outcome after gene therapy more predictable.

 Financiële details & Tijdlijn